Kaljurand/pybabyplus/README.md

 # TODO

+- cluster feedings that occur close to each other, by summing the quantity, and dropping the (possibly different) bottles
 - map Ontology and the tag parser to Kõnele rewrite rules
 - integrate reference charts (growth, Beba Pre food intake, etc.)
 - color table cells based on Ontology